tbhaijee/ETL_project_two/README.md

 * Perform data cleanup, remove all unnecessary columns, only keep relevant information regarding Country, Year, Sex, Age and Suicide Rate

-* Group literacy rate by country, then by year
+* Group literacy rate by country, then by year using melt() function

 * Get unique country, sex, year values from master file using unique() function

 * Count country, year values using len() function

+* Export output data to csv files for loading into PostgreSQL database

 ## LOAD
 * Tables were defined and created in PostgreSQL